 If you think your student would do well in a smaller school with better student-teacher ratios, but they want to pursue engineering, 3-2 engineering programs are worth considering.
 Don’t feel like an engineering degree means being forced into a large school.
 You can have the best of both worlds!

-UPDATE: After sharing this with our Facebook group, members had valuable comments to add….
+UPDATE: After sharing this with our Paying For College 101 Facebook group, members had valuable comments to add…

-- “My daughter is in the 4th yr of her program.
-Did 3 yrs at a smaller school then transferred to a larger university.
-At the end of this yr she will have a chemistry degree then at the end of next yr she’ll have her chemical engineering degree.
+- “My daughter is in the 4th year of her program.
+Did 3 years at a smaller school then transferred to a larger university.
+At the end of this year she will have a chemistry degree then at the end of next year she’ll have her chemical engineering degree.
 It worked out well for her.
 She hadn’t considered engineering when she started college.
 She planned on chemistry.
-If you do it I recommend talking to both schools involved. “
+If you do it, I recommend talking to both schools involved. “

-- “My son got a full ride to 3-2 school and decided not to go.
-His biggest concern was maintaining a high enough gpa because technically, he would need to get into an engineering program.
-The other concern was, while engineering schools start teaching engineering in year one, he wouldn’t even start till year 4, what if he hated it?
-There are also a lot of benefits to taking engineering classes from year 1, such as coop and internship opportunities.
+- “My son got a full ride to a 3-2 school and decided not to go.
+His biggest concern was maintaining a high enough GPA because technically, he would need to get into an engineering program.
+The other concern was, while engineering schools start teaching engineering in year one, he wouldn’t even start till year four?
+What if he hated it?
+There are also a lot of benefits to taking engineering classes from year one, such as co-op and internship opportunities.
 In the long run, he decided the benefits were much better in an engineering school”

 CONNECT WITH OTHER PARENTS FIGURING OUT HOW TO PAY FOR COLLEGE